CasualGaming/cag-events-backend/docs/development.md

 # If it tells you to fix the config; fix the config and run it again
 manage/setup.sh

-# For updating installed requirements, re-collect static files and run migrations,
-# not needed the first time
+# For running migrations, not needed the first time
 manage/update.sh

 # Start the dev server